 |

-Mindheim takes his cue from the essence of what
+Mindheim takes his cue from the

-characterizes contemporary railroad companies: their
+essence of what characterizes contemporary railroad

-from road transport, which - if we take the example of
+strong competition from road transport, which - if we

-Norfolk Southern's Creed - translates as "we
+take the example of Norfolk Southern's Creed - translates

-will provide quality service, always trying to reduce
+as "we will provide quality service, always

-costs to offer competitive prices".
-He then
+trying to reduce costs to offer competitive prices".

-transposes this to modern railroad operations and
+He then transposes this to modern railroad operations and

 stipulates two main principles: |